 SN/ PN Anonymization function is applied to the MPDU frame using the FA SN Offset and FA PN Offset parameters.

-The Affiliate STA on the selected link applies transmitting functions described in 10.x.5.1 (Uplink transmitting frame anonymization processing in the Affiliated STA):
+The Affiliated STA on the selected link applies transmitting functions described in 10.x.5.1 (Uplink transmitting frame anonymization processing in the Affiliated STA):

 The MPDU Header Creation function is applied using the FA STA MAC assigned to the Affiliated STA on selected link in Address 2.